stagesoft/stagesoft.github.io/README.md

 ## Packages

-For a complete list of software under development by Stagelab, see [Stagesoft org page](https://github.com/stagesoft).
+For a complete list of software under development by Stagelab, see [Stagesoft GitHub page](https://github.com/stagesoft).

 list of packages currently on the repository: